rosswintle/small-site-template/README.md

 ## Purging CSS

-Note that if you add HTML files in other directories, make sure you add them to the purge list in `tailwind.config.js` if needed.
+Note that if you add HTML files in other directories, make sure you add them to the purge list in `tailwind.config.js` and the `$directories` array in `watch.php` if needed.